 A major component of keratin, L-cysteine amino acid works in strengthening your hair structure and in protecting it from unwanted breakage.
 Often found in the make-up of nails, hair and skin, keratin is a fibrous protein that’s similar to L-cysteine.

 Hair is made out of three components that consists of the cortex, the medulla and the cuticle.
 The cortex, the most distinguishable layer of hair strand makes up about 80% of hair structure.
 Comprising of keratin molecules that are grouped together to form a fibrous anatomy, the cortex contains approximately 75% L-cysteine, lending hair its solidity.

-L-cysteine is also a select few of amino acids that produces disulfide bonds to help hair lock in moisture and also keep keratin together.
+L-cysteine is also a selected few amino acids that produces disulfide bonds to help hair lock in moisture and also keep keratin together.

 To surmise, L-cysteine remains ever crucial in assisting the body when it comes to assimilating particular nutrients, that include biotin, an essential nutrient to help spur hair growth.